 Until I visited the California Spring Trials and saw some of the most spectacular displays hanging from hooks all around the gardens.
 You can read more about that trip here.
 I have never been much for annuals either, but after that trip, I get it.
 Growing annuals is a celebration for the eyes: bursts of color and waves of blooms cascading over the edges.
 Sign.
 Me.
 Up!

-To design hanging baskets this year with ornamental plants, I used my experience with container design and growing vegetables vertically to create a few articles to make the whole process easy and successful to recreate at home, including this one on how to use simple clock-face planting for hanging basket design.
+To design hanging baskets this year with ornamental plants, I used my experience with container design and growing vegetables vertically to create this guide to make the whole process easy and successful to recreate at home by using the clock-face planting technique.

 Clock-Face Planting For Simple Hanging Basket Design

-This simple planting technique takes the guesswork out of hanging basket design and ensures that you’ll have a beautiful basket every time.
+This simple planting strategy takes the guesswork out of hanging basket design and ensures that you’ll have a beautiful basket every time.

 - Plants appropriate for a hanging basket